 I think of what the world could be

 A million dreams is all it’s gonna take

 Oh a million dreams for the world we’re gonna make“

 I feel like this speaks for itself.
 I mean, I already admitted to not be able to sleep at night.
-Sometimes, I’ll get an idea for one of my stories and I’ll play that idea in my head over and over ahead that I just can’t fall asleep.
+Sometimes, I’ll get an idea for one of my stories and I’ll play that idea in my head over and over again that I just can’t fall asleep.
 Are there any others that can relate to this?
 Any others that see your stories as the bright colours in your head and as the dreams that keep you awake?